 - Three Emergency Medical Modules: shipped from our Amsterdam warehouse, containing enough medicines and supplies for 35,000 survivors, including antibiotics, wound care supplies and pain relievers.

-- Project Support: $682,000 in funding to restore and rehabilitate damaged health facilities in Leyte, Cebu and Capiz, expand health care services in Capiz, provide mental health training in Leyte and Capiz, and purchase and distribute food, water, and relief supplies to displaced families at evacuation centers in hard-hit Samar and Cebu.
+- Project Support: $807,800 in funding to restore and rehabilitate more than 25 damaged health facilities in Leyte, Cebu and Capiz, expand health care services in Capiz, provide mental health training in Leyte and Capiz, and purchase and distribute food, water, and relief supplies to displaced families at evacuation centers in hard-hit Samar and Cebu.

-Since 1985, AmeriCares has delivered nearly $240 million in humanitarian aid to the Philippines, including relief supplies for survivors of October’s Bohol earthquake.
+Since 1985, AmeriCares has delivered more than $240 million in humanitarian aid to the Philippines, including relief supplies for survivors of October’s Bohol earthquake.
 Other recent emergency responses include Typhoon Bopha in 2012, Typhoon Washi in 2011, back-to-back typhoons in 2009 and Typhoon Frank in 2008.